openwisp/openwisp-radius/docs/deploy/freeradius.rst

 - uncomment the line which starts with ``# api_token_header``
-- substitute the occurrences of ``<org_uuid>`` and ``<org_radius_api_token>`` with the UUID & RADIUS API token of each organization, refer to the section :ref:`organization_uuid_token` for finding these values.
+- substitute the occurrences of ``<org_uuid>`` and ``<org_radius_api_token>`` with the UUID & RADIUS API token of each organization, refer to the section :ref:`radius_organization_uuid_token` for finding these values.

 If you are deploying a captive portal setup and can use the RADIUS User Token method, you can get away with having only one freeradius site for